Payment Syncing

 Usio Sync

-CloudWatch EventBridge (every 30 min, prod only)
+CloudWatch EventBridge (three rules, prod only)

 ▼